pixa-pics/SuperJSONatural/README.md

 # SuperJSONatural ~9kB

-## The best serializer and parser on the web
+## Truly one of the world faster serializer/parser on the web

 ![SuperJSONatural branding logo](https://raw.githubusercontent.com/pixa-pics/SuperJSONatural/main/Branding.png)